EsotericSoftware/spine-runtimes/spine-unity/README.md

 The Spine runtime for Unity comes with an example project which has "spineboy" walking.
 When clicked, he jumps and the transition to/from walking/jumping is blended smoothly.

-Use the instructions below for your version of Unity.
+# Requirements

-# Unity 4
+1. Unity 4.2+

-1. Copy `spine-csharp/src` to `spine-unity/Assets/Plugins/Spine/spine-csharp`.
-1. Delete the `Assets/examples/Unity 3.5` directory.
-1. Open the `Assets/examples/Unity 4/spineboy.unity` scene.

-# Unity 3.5.7
+# Instructions

-Note that you **must** delete the `Unity 4` directory or Unity will crash.

-1. Copy `spine-csharp/src` to `spine-unity/Assets/Plugins/Spine/spine-csharp`.
+1. Copy `spine-csharp/src` to `spine-unity/Assets/Spine/spine-csharp`.
-1. Delete the `Assets/examples/Unity 4` directory.
-1. Open the `Assets/examples/Unity 3.5/spineboy.unity` scene.
+1. Open the `Assets/examples/spineboy/spineboy.unity` scene.

 # Notes